 Books are such tactile things; they feel good in your hands and all those wonderful words you are holding up have a pleasing weight.
 I like my books to feel like they are being read.
 The books I read over and over again know they are loved because the edges of their pages don’t lie flat, and the spines are flexible and crooked with affection.
 There might be the ring of a tea-mug stain on the cover.
 Or a red circle from a wine glass.
 The crevices might be crackly with sand where I’ve read on the beach, or the pages warped with water where I’ve read in the bath.

 My favourite books have a physical personality all of their own and bear the scars of my love.
 (The one shown above is my copy of ‘Northern Lights’ by Phillip Pullman.)

-If there was a guy who, according to his doctor, suffered from arthritis, gout, a fatty liver, an enlarged heart, migraines, constipation and a colon swollen to twice its normal size, would you seriously consider buying his recipe book?
-It might make me think twice.
+If there was a guy who, according to his doctor, suffered from gout, a fatty liver, an enlarged heart, constipation and a swollen colon, would you seriously consider buying his recipe book?
+Continue reading Odd Books #2: Are you Hungry Tonight?